oarevalo/BugLogHQ/readme.txt

 	Also, on /bugLog/hq/Application.cfc, line 19, change it to: this.emailErrors = true

-* TO CONFIGURE MULTIPLE ENVIRONMENTS
+* CONFIGURING MULTIPLE ENVIRONMENTS
 	You can override any setting on the main config on a per-environment basis.
 To determine which is the current environment, BugLog will look for a file named "severkey.txt" on your /bugLog/config directory.
-This file should only contain a single work that is used to name the environment.
+This file should only contain a single word that is used to name the environment.
 For example: "dev" or "prod-server-1" or something like that.

 	Then on your buglog-config.xml.cfm add an <envSettings /> section like the following example: